mpdf/mpdf.github.io/reference/mpdf-variables/usefixednormallineheight.md

 # Description

-boolean <b>useFixedNormalLineHeight</b>
+boolean **useFixedNormalLineHeight**

-Specify whether to use a fixed value for the line-height of text, when CSS property line-height is set to <code>normal</code> (default).
+Specify whether to use a fixed value for the line-height of text, when CSS property line-height is set to `normal` (default).

 For more information, see <a href="{{ "/what-else-can-i-do/line-height.html" | prepend: site.baseurl }}">Line-height</a>.